ARM-software/arm-trusted-firmware/docs/about/lts.rst

 or candidate patch selection.

 #.
 Monitor the main branch to identify candidate patches for the LTS branches
 #.
-Inform the LTS maintainers mailing list of a new candidate patch for LTS and solicit feedback
+Monitor emails from LTS triage report to choose patches that should be
-#.
-Start the review process and CI/CD cycle for the patch
+   cherry-picked for LTS branches.
 #.
-Review the CI/CD output to ensure that the quality bar is met
+Cherry-pick agreed patches to LTS branches co-ordinate review process and Monitor
-#.
-After reviews are complete, merge the patch and bump the minor version, if required
+   CI results.
 #.
 Monitor the mailing list for any LTS related issues
 #.
 Propose or solicit patches to the main branch and tag them as candidates for LTS